evanofslack/pyminion/README.md

 ## Usage

-To play a game against a bot through the command line:
+#### Setting up a game

+To play an interact game through the command line against a bot, initialize a human and a bot and assign them as players.
+Alternatively, games can be created between multiple humans or multiple bots.

 ```python
 from pyminion.expansions.base import base_cards, basic_cards, start_cards